Saint Francis of Assisi and the Custos of the Holy Land

 Why is he called the Custos of the Holy Land?

-The commitment to the protection and care of pilgrims to the Holy Land was absolute, and his title as the first Custos is amongst his most important fulfillments in the life of the Church.
-He is also accredited with introducing the Nativity crèche to Christmas tradition, in part as a means for pilgrims to better conceptualize the miracle of Christ’s birth into this world at a time before widespread literacy, education, printed illustrations or technology could serve as educational tools.
+The Franciscan commitment to the protection and care of pilgrims to the Holy Land was absolute, and the title of first Custos remains among the most significant fulfillments in the life of the Church.
+Saint Francis is also credited with introducing the Nativity crèche to Christmas tradition, in part so pilgrims could better contemplate the miracle of Christ's birth into this world at a time before widespread literacy or printed illustrations could serve as educational tools.

 When is the feast day?

-In the Holy Land, the feast day is presided over by the Custos of the Holy Land at the Franciscan monastery of Saint Saviour in the Christian Quarter of the Old City of Jerusalem, with a vespers service held on October 3rd, the day of his departure from this world, and then on October 4th throughout the Catholic Church.
-A lesser-known feast day, celebrated principally by the Franciscan Orders and in some parishes with a special affinity to Saint Francis, is the Feast of the Stigmata of Saint Francis of Assisi, celebrated September 12th.
+In the Holy Land, the feast day is presided over by the Custos at the Franciscan monastery of Saint Saviour in the Christian Quarter of the Old City of Jerusalem.
+A vespers service is held on October 3rd, the day of his departure from this world, with the feast celebrated throughout the Catholic Church on October 4th.
+A lesser known feast day, observed principally by the Franciscan Orders and in parishes with a special affinity to Saint Francis, is the Feast of the Stigmata of Saint Francis of Assisi, celebrated on September 12th.

-Don’t forget to see our genuine hand carved olive wood statuettes of Saint Francis.
+Don't forget to view our genuine hand carved olive wood statuettes of Saint Francis.

 Who is the current Franciscan Custos?

 The current Franciscan Custos is Fr.
-Francesco Patton, OFM (Office of Friars Minor), who was appointed to the position on May 20th, 2016, following the ending of the term of office of Fr.
-Pierbattista Pizzaballa, OFM, who had served for twelve years in the position, and who is currently the Apostolic Administrator of the Latin Patriarchate.
+Francesco Patton, OFM (Order of Friars Minor), appointed to the position on May 20th, 2016.
+He follows Fr.
+Pierbattista Pizzaballa, OFM, who served for twelve years and is currently the Apostolic Administrator of the Latin Patriarchate.

 Which Holy Land churches are protected by the Franciscans?